Bernard Gersten: New York Shakespeare Festival

 In 1960, Joseph Papp invited Gersten to work with him at the New York Shakespeare Festival.
 The job as associate producer became a full-time job in 1964.
 This began a long partnership during which Papp and Gersten established the New York Shakespeare Festival (NYSF) at the old Astor Library downtown while presenting a series of significant productions.
 During his tenure at the NYSF, it would become the pre-eminent non-profit theater in the United States.
 (Gersten would also produce at Lincoln Center’s Vivian Beaumont and Mitzi E. Newhouse (prior to 1973 the Forum) theaters during NYSF’s tenure there between 1974 and 1977.)

-The eighteen year Papp/Gersten regime at the NYSF would usher in a bold new era of playwriting and musical theater.
-Significant dramatists such as Liz Swados, David Rabe, Sam Shepard, Michael Bennett, Richard Foreman and John Guare as well as major stage stars including James Earl Jones, Meryl Streep, Sam Waterston Edward Herrmann and Al Pacino, George C. Scott and Colleen Dewhurst (not to mention the visual artist Paul Davis), got their first national attention at the NYSF.
-Productions during this period alo included dozens of plays by William Shakespeare and free theater in Central Park.
+The eighteen year Papp/Gersten regime at the NYSF would usher in a new era of playwriting and musical theater.
+Well-known dramatists such as Liz Swados, David Rabe, Sam Shepard, Michael Bennett, Richard Foreman and John Guare as well as major stage stars including James Earl Jones, Meryl Streep, Sam Waterston Edward Herrmann and Al Pacino, George C. Scott and Colleen Dewhurst (not to mention the visual artist Paul Davis), got their first national attention at the NYSF.
+Productions during this period also included dozens of plays by William Shakespeare and free theater in Central Park.
 Notable productions during the Papp/Gersten era include an adaptation of Shakespeare’s Two Gentlemen of Verona, Hair, That Championship Season, For Colored Girls Who Have Considered Suicide/When the Rainbow is Enuf, Streamers, Buried Child and the crowning achievement of the NYSF during this period: the musical: A Chorus Line.